 Harper is experienced in numerous technology areas, including semiconductors, computer software, e-commerce, wireless technology, telecommunications, medical devices and hardware technology.

-- Representing leading streaming service provider in 7 instituted PTAB challenges relating to compression technology.
+- Represented leading streaming service provider in 7 instituted PTAB challenges relating to compression technology.
 To date over 85 claims have been found unpatentable across 5 patents.

 - Represented leading sporting goods company in the Central District of California litigation and obtained dismissal before responding to complaint after sending Rule 11 letter.